fawkesrobotics/ros2-clips-executive/cx_plugins/executive_plugin/README.md

     executive:
       plugin: "cx::ExecutivePlugin"
-      # Publish an empty messae with each agenda refresh.
+      # Publish an empty message with each agenda refresh.
       # Mainly useful for debug purposes to observe true refresh rate.
       # Defaults to false
       publish_on_refresh: false